-- The day after you get home a health nurse and therapist will come to the house to inspect the arm.
-They will teach you and observe you doing the basic light exercises Dr. Cuff wants you to start doing - The shoulder immobilizer is to be removed to do these exercises 3 times a day but should be worn at night and any time you are up and around the house or out in public - For the first 6 weeks the arm will be protected in the immobilizer and you will do these light exercises daily on your own and do not need to go to formal outpatient physical therapy - The key is to keep the arm by the side during these six weeks and you should not do any outstretched reaching or overhead motion with the arm at this point

-- Dr Cuff will see you back in the office about 10-12 days after surgery to remove your suture obtain x-rays - You can begin getting the incision wet after your first post-op visit - It is okay to drive if you are not taking pain pills and the arm is maintained on the 6 o'clock position on the steering wheel
+- The day after surgery a home health nurse and therapist will come to the house to inspect the arm.
+They will teach you and observe you doing the basic light exercises Dr. Cuff wants you to start doing - The shoulder immobilizer is to be removed to do these exercises 3 times a day but should be worn at night and any time you are up and around the house or out in public - For the first 6 weeks the arm will be protected in the immobilizer and you will do these light exercises daily on your own and do not need to go to formal outpatient physical therapy - The key is to keep the arm by the side during these six weeks and you should not do any outstretched reaching or overhead motion with the arm at this point - You can begin showering the second day after surgery and get the shoulder wet - It is okay to drive if you are not taking pain pills and the arm is maintained on the 6 o'clock position on the steering wheel with the operative arm - Dr. Cuff will see you 1 week after surgery to show you the pictures from your procedure and discuss any issues with you